kzaklz/Perry-Studios/README.md

-# Roblox-Universal-AimB0t
+# Perry Studios
-Welcome to my Script, if you have questions, ask them on discord: perrydv
+Welcome to my Scripts, if you any question, ask on discord: perrydv or https://discord.gg/sVhDKzD45E